 1. Applications are by individual student.
 If the number of applicants goes over the cap, a lottery may be held to determine who is (and is not) released.

 2. Applicant names are reviewed by the Dean of the College and the Director of Campus Safety Services.
 Permission to be released may be denied should this review suggest that an off-campus living option may not be the best option for the student or for the off-campus community.

 3. Any student given permission by the College to be released must complete the Student Acceptance of Release section in the Housing Portal by the deadline given when the release is offered, including the following acknowledgements:

 - living off-campus is a privilege and not a right

-- release to live off-campus can be revoked by the Dean’s Office should a review of the student’s overall disciplinary record at any time suggest that an off-campus living option may not be the best option for the student or for the off-campus community
+- release to live off-campus can be revoked by the Dean of the College should a review of the student’s overall disciplinary record at any time suggest that an off-campus living option may not be the best option for the student or for the off-campus community

-- release to live off-campus can be revoked by the Office of Student Life should the student not complete all of the requirements listed in #4 below
+- release to live off-campus can be revoked by the Office of Campus Life should the student not complete all of the requirements listed in #4 below

 - the College will not be held responsible for any financial commitments or losses related to a student’s off-campus rental